Broadcast Engineering and Small Scale AM and FM Transmitter Manufacturer

 Ventilation – passive convection

-4 and 8 Watt Transmitters (2 models available)
+4 Watt Transmitters

 Technical Specifications:

-8 Watt Unit
+4 Watt Unit

 Size - 150mm wide, 150mm depth, 75mm high